adiraman/depth-first-search/README.md

 3.    if v is unexplored
 4.      recurse on v

-Application :- Topological Ordering of a directed acyclic graph
+Application :- Topological Ordering of a directed acyclic graph.
+Topological sorting is a linear ordering of the vertices such that for every directed edge (u, v), vertex u comes before v in the ordering.
+NOTE:- Topological sorting for a graph is not possible if it is not a Directed Acyclic Graph (DAG).

 Motivation in sequencing tasks with a given precedence constraints.

-NOTE:- no topological ordering exists for a directed cyclic graph.